Sajjadhosenshohan/Job-word-client/README.md

 ## Project Overview

-This project is part of a job assessment for BJET Inc., aimed at evaluating the skills of a junior MERN stack developer.
-The task is to build a visually appealing and functional web application for online group study assignments using MongoDB, Express.js, React, and Node.js.
-The application should allow users to create, manage, and grade assignments while ensuring responsive design and proper validation.
+The JobWord project is a web application designed for online group study, where all registered users are considered friends and can collaborate on assignments.
+This application allows users to create, submit, and grade assignments within a community-like environment, promoting group study and interactive learning.

 ## Technologies

-- Frontend: React, React Router Dom, TailwindCSS, Daisy ui, React Hook Form, Swiper,Vite
+- `Frontend` : React, React Router Dom, TailwindCSS, Daisy ui, React Hook Form, Swiper,Vite

-- Backend: Node.js, Express, MongoDB, Cookie-Parser, JSON Web Token (JWT),
+- `Backend` : Node.js, Express, MongoDB, Cookie-Parser, JSON Web Token (JWT),
-- Authentication: Firebase
+- `Authentication` : Firebase

 ## Features

-- Jwt: Secure login and registration using email/password and Google authentication using Jwt.

-- CRUD Operations: Assignment creator can update, delete his/her assignment but Assignment Examiner can  read, give mark using patch operation Job Assignment.

-- Assignment Management, Secure Authentication and Filtered Assignment Viewing :  Users and Examiner can easily add and update their list of tourist spots using a simple form.
+- `Assignment Creation and Management` => Users can easily create assignments with detailed specifications, including title, marks, thumbnail image URL, assignment level, description, difficulty level (Easy, Medium, Hard), and due date.
+Only the creator can update or delete their assignments, ensuring effective management.

+- `Grading and Feedback System` => Users can view pending assignments from others and provide marks along with constructive feedback.
+This feature promotes collaboration and enhances the learning experience.

+- `Search and Filter Functionality` => Users can search for assignments by name and filter them based on difficulty levels (Easy, Medium, Hard).
+This improves navigation and allows users to quickly find relevant assignments.

+- `Personalized My Assignments Section` => A dedicated section where users can access all their submitted assignments, along with links to view the PDFs of their submissions.
+This feature provides easy access to past work and helps users track their progress efficiently.

 ## Run Locally